 Produce a diverse, equitable, thriving ecosystem for a prosperous, STEM-literate Idaho.

 Introduction, History, and Future

-As a result of these statewide efforts, Idaho will become a STEM business destination.
-Idaho will have a citizenry that not only recognizes the importance of STEM, but also possesses the necessary STEM skills for the workforce.
+These coordinated statewide STEM-focused efforts will support Idaho as an in-demand business destination.
+Idaho will have a citizenry that not only recognizes the importance of STEM, but one that also possesses a workforce with the necessary STEM skills that employers are demanding.
 A highly skilled STEM workforce will lead to increased investment and business opportunities throughout Idaho.
-Educators will have the necessary STEM skills to engage students.
-Students will possess the 21st century skills that employers require: critical thinking, problem-solving, collaboration and innovation.
-The result of this multi-tiered approach will be an increase in the number of businesses in Idaho and the number of STEM jobs available for Idahoans which will serve to bolster Idaho’s economy and lead to long-term economic prosperity for the state and her citizens.
+Educators will have the necessary STEM skills and resources to engage students.
+Students will have equitable access to STEM education and will possess the 21st century skills that all Idaho employers require: critical thinking; problem-solving; collaboration; and innovation.
+Ultimately, Idaho students will choose to stay in Idaho to live and to work because the state can offer them solid jobs within their areas of interest, and they will possess the resilience to ensure personal success within Idaho’s changing economy.
+The result of these collaborative efforts will be an increase in the number of businesses throughout the state and an increased number of jobs available to Idahoans.
+In turn, these strategic partnerships will bolster Idaho’s economy and lead to long-term economic prosperity for the state and its citizens.